Alberta's United Conservative Party staffers may soon catch a whiff of the 'Kenney stink'

 Maybe you've heard of the "Trump stink."
-As growing numbers of current and former Trump administration staffers, acolytes and random hangers-on fast realize that the president will not win re-election, they're getting busy dusting off their resumes and cold-calling the people in their networks looking for their next gig.
+As growing numbers of current and former Trump administration staffers, acolytes and random hangers-on fast realize that the president will not win re-election, they're getting busy dusting off their resumés and cold-calling the people in their networks looking for their next gig.

 Alas, they're discovering the Trump stink.
 It's embedded itself into their clothes, their hair, the very marrow of their bones.
-It's on their resumes, too.
+It's on their resumés, too.
 And it's there in the background of their trying-to-sound-jaunty but clearly worried voice mails to their old networking contacts.

 Right now, the Washington Post has reported, bearing the foul-smelling Trump stink is making soft landings in the private sector increasingly difficult to find.
-Calls with even a whiff of the Trump stink are left unreturned; resumes leaking the Trump stink from the paper they're written on wind up at the bottom of the pile, if not the trash.
+Calls with even a whiff of the Trump stink are left unreturned; resumés leaking the Trump stink from the paper they're written on wind up at the bottom of the pile, if not the trash.

 The way things have been going in Alberta lately, I wouldn't be at all surprised if United Conservative Party staffers and acolytes and various hangers-on will shortly come to know what the "Kenney stink" smells like.

 The latest rotten egg smell wafting across the province, of course, comes from leaked elementary school curriculum proposals cooked up by a UCP-managed and directed "expert panel."
-Among other things, the panel thinks Alberta kids should "listen to, memorize, and tell parts of the Judeo-Christian Creation story (Genesis) about the creation of stars, sun and moon, water and earth, birds and animals, plants, etc." Meantime, the panel also recommends cutting any references to residential schools because those stories are ugly and traumatic.
+Among other things, the panel thinks Alberta kids should "listen to, memorize, and tell parts of the Judeo-Christian creation story (Genesis) about the creation of stars, sun and moon, water and earth, birds and animals, plants, etc." Meantime, the panel also recommends cutting any references to residential schools because those stories are ugly and traumatic.

 Other curriculum proposals, too numerous to itemize here, are equal parts preposterous, ridiculous and naively uninformed.
 But they all have on them the Kenney stink.